ZhengdongWang/zhengdongwang.com/productivity.md

 > If more people realized this, I think we'd get many more people interested in doing physics, in actually doing it, because having the truth out there as a friend and something that you're sort of looking for and trying to head towards, is a tremendous leveler of the playing field when it comes to talents, inclination, are you strong mathematically, not strong mathematically.
 Having nature as a guide and a friend makes a humongous difference, because people of vastly different levels of talent and, of course you have to be very dedicated, but still, I mean, you can have very, very, you can be fast worker, slow worker.
 All of these things sort of pale to being somewhere in the vicinity of the right answer.

 > And you just have to sort of head towards there, figure out some way of getting there, and just sort of keep at it, keep asking, keep following the important questions, and see the light sort of through the thicket and get closer and closer to it... it doesn't much matter if you have a bulldozer or if you have just a machete, or even a little crappy knife to go through the thicket.
 You'll get there.
 But it's important to get in its vicinity.

-{{ alexander }}

-> In my life as an architect, I find that the single thing which inhibits young professionals, new students most severely, is their acceptance of standards that are too low.
-If I ask a student whether her design is as good as Chartres, she often smiles tolerantly at me as if to say, "Of course not, that isn’t what I am trying to do. . . .
-I could never do that."

-> Then, I express my disagreement, and tell her: "That standard must be our standard.
-If you are going to be a builder, no other standard is worthwhile.
-That is what I expect of myself in my own buildings, and it is what I expect of my students."
-Gradually, I show the students that they have a right to ask this of themselves, and must ask this of themselves.
-Once that level of standard is in their minds, they will be able to figure out, for themselves, how to do better, how to make something that is as profound as that.

-> Two things emanate from this changed standard.
-First, the work becomes more fun.
-It is deeper, it never gets tiresome or boring, because one can never really attain this standard.
-One's work becomes a lifelong work, and one keeps trying and trying.
-So it becomes very fulfilling, to live in the light of a goal like this.
-But secondly, it does change what people are trying to do.
-It takes away from them the everyday, lower-level aspiration that is purely technical in nature, (and which we have come to accept) and replaces it with something deep, which will make a real difference to all of us that inhabit the earth.

 In some sense, the following is also about direction, from world and Olympic record holder, world and Olympic speed skating champion,